Nutrition Services

 Commodity Supplemental Food Program (CSFP)

-The Commodity Supplemental Food Program (CSFP) offers a supplemental food package to Montana residents age 60 and above that meet the income eligibility requirements.
-The monthly food package supplements a senior's existing diet and contains a variety of foods with important nutrients for older adults.
+The monthly food package supplements an elder's existing diet and contains a variety of foods with important nutrients for older adults.
 USDA foods in CSFP align with the Dietary Guidelines for Americans and contain reduced amounts of sodium, saturated fat, and added sugar.
-CSFP was designed to help meet the dietary needs of healthy older adults, however, the variety of foods offered are appropriate for several common diet-related health conditions among older adults.
-For more information on the program and how to apply, please visit the Commodity Supplement Food Program webpage.
+CSFP was designed to help meet the dietary needs of healthy older adults; however, the variety of foods offered are appropriate for several common diet-related health conditions among older adults.

 Senior Farmers Market Nutrition Program (SFMNP)

-For more information on this program and Farmer training, visit CFAC or contact James Keys james@missoulacfac.org with the Community Food and Agriculture Coalition (CFAC) at (406) 926-1625.
+For more information on this program and farmer training, visit CFAC, or contact James Keys james@missoulacfac.org with the Community Food and Agriculture Coalition (CFAC) at (406) 926-1625.

 Nutrition Consultations

-The Aging Services Bureau contracts with Jaime Larese, a Registered Dietitian from Helena, to offer consultations regarding nutrition issues relating to older adults, menu planning, food safety issues at senior meal sites and other related health issues.
+The Aging Services Bureau contracts with Jaime Larese, a registered dietitian from Helena, to offer consultations regarding nutrition issues relating to older adults, menu planning, food safety issues at senior meal sites, and other related health issues.

-For more information, contact the MT State Office on Aging, (800) 332-2272 during normal business hours.
+For more information, contact the Montana State Office on Aging, (800) 332-2272 during normal business hours.